Georgia Probation Violation - Probation Violation Lawyer in Georgia

 If you have prior convictions of DUI or other alcohol or drug related offenses, you have likely been placed on probation for at least a 12 month sentence.
 In many cases, even for a first DUI conviction, you may have to deal with probation for several years if convicted.
 Probation is expensive with monthly supervision fees, and it is a great burden with strict requirements including random screenings for drugs and alcohol, which will be required.

 Experience is the Difference:

-For almost 20 years, Richard Lawson has defended Georgia Probationers.
+For more than 25 years, Richard Lawson has defended Georgia Probationers.
 As a former prosecutor, his office has helped hundreds of people with probation violations in Georgia.
 His office has been the difference between jail-time and freedom for countless people on probation.
 His office is devoted to the freedom and fair treatment of people charged with probation violations in Georgia.